The Best Quentin Tarantino Movie Scenes

 Pulp Fiction” was the first American film to show the male rape of an alpha mobster boss in a very uncomfortable and unusual setting involving even a gimp.

-When Bruce Willi’s Butch decides to help his former boss and third episode antagonist to escape from his humiliating ordeal, Marcellus utters a now immortal line to his still alive but injured rapist:
+When Bruce Willi’s Butch decides to help his former boss and third episode antagonist to escape from his humiliating ordeal, Marcellus utters a now immortal line to his still alive but horrifically injured rapist:

 I’mma going to get medieval on your ass!